SevenLabnl/laravel-defaults/README.md

 ## Security

-If you discover any security related issues, please email author@email.com instead of using the issue tracker.
+If you discover any security related issues, please email beau@7lab.nl instead of using the issue tracker.

 ## Credits

-- [Author Name][link-author]
+- [Beau van Rouwendal][link-author]
 - [All Contributors][link-contributors]

 ## License